-Dropped frame indicator
+Dropped frame indicator (CS6)

-Both the Source and the Program Monitor have the option to display an icon (resembling a "Stop Light") that indicates whether frames are being dropped during playback.
+In Premiere Pro CS6, both the Source and the Program Monitor have the option to display an icon (resembling a "Stop Light") that indicates whether frames are being dropped during playback.
 The light should start green and change to yellow when dropped frames occur and reset on each playback.
 A tooltip will indicate the dropped frame count.